Please review the following flexible instructional modes for the fall 2020 semester.

 - In-Person Instruction - Students meet in the assigned classroom at the time assigned in the course schedule.
 Students are expected to attend all classes in-person.
 In the event of occasional and/or temporary absence, students will follow the attendance policy of the University, with some flexibility.

-- Mixed-Mode Instruction - A combination of instructional modes is deployed at the instructor's discretion to meet social distancing requirements in physical spaces, while also providing students with opportunities for face-to-face interaction and access to specialized on-campus spaces and equipment.
+- Mixed-Mode Instruction - A combination of instructional modes is deployed at the instructor's discretion to meet physical distancing requirements in physical spaces, while also providing students with opportunities for face-to-face interaction and access to specialized on-campus spaces and equipment.

 - Remote Synchronous Instruction - Students attend all classes remotely at the scheduled time.
 Faculty will identify the communication and collaboration tools appropriate for real-time student interaction and engagement in their course.
 In the event of occasional and/or temporary absence, students will follow the attendance policy of the University, with some flexibility.